-Root canal treatment (RCT, also known as endodontics) is required when infection occurs within the "pulpy" area of a tooth.
-This pulpy area contains nerve tissue, blood vessels, lymph vessels and other soft tissue.
+Root canal treatment (RCT, also known as endodontics) is required when infection occurs within the pulp area of a tooth.
+This pulp area contains nerve tissue, blood vessels, lymph vessels and other soft tissue.
 Endodontics involves the removal of this soft tissue followed by thorough cleaning and disinfection; the hollowed-out root canal is then filled with a special substance to replace the soft tissue.

 RCT may be required when a tooth is continually painful due to nerve damage or your dentist may detect bone infection in an x-ray.
-These days highly sophisticated techniques allow very high quality of treatment to be carried out in general practice with high success rates - also removing the need for specialist referrals.
+These days highly sophisticated techniques allow a very high quality of treatment to be carried out in general practice with high success rates – sometimes requiring referral to our in house specialist Dr Satinder Chander.

 In an adult the nerve tissue inside the tooth no-longer has an important role to play and its removal will not be missed.
-However, after RCT we sometimes recommend patients have a crown to further protect the tooth.
+After RCT we recommend patients have a crown to further protect the tooth.